What is Customer Churn and How Do You Reduce It?

 If you offer competitive pricing and great products, the main reason many customers churn is their experience with your brand.
 A positive customer experience includes the ease of using your site and making a purchase and exceptional customer service.
 The idea is to build close relationships with your customers so they love your brand and become extremely loyal where not even cheaper products or services will make them churn.

-Here at Awesome OS, we provide first-class personalized customer service 24/7 through phone, email, live chat, SMS, and social media.
+Here at Awesome CX, we provide first-class personalized customer service 24/7 through phone, email, live chat, SMS, and social media.
 We will handle all of your service requests and wow your customers with exceptionally friendly service quickly to help build a ton of extremely loyal customers for your brand to increase revenue and reduce churn.
 So contact us today, and we will show you how awesome we really are.

 CUSTOMER RETENTION STATISTICS – The Ultimate Collection for Small Business | Small Biz Trends

 How I Did It: Zappos’s CEO on Going to Extremes for Customers hbr.org Nov 30 | HBR.org

 15 Statistics That Should Change the Business World – But Haven’t | Beyond Philosophy.